techidaily/site-win11/source/_posts/unraveling-the-mystery-of-w11s-0x8004def5-onedrive-malfunction.md

 ## 9\.
 Restore or Reset the PC

- If you still face the OneDrive error code, it's time to[perform a System Restore or a Windows Reset](https://www.makeuseof.com/windows-reset-system-restore-difference/) .
+ If you still face the OneDrive error code, it's time to [perform a System Restore or a Windows Reset](https://www.makeuseof.com/windows-reset-system-restore-difference/) .
 It will help you revert to an old but working system configuration when OneDrive was working fine.
 Look for the most recent restore point in the wizard and use that.[Perform a factory reset](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) only if you don't have any Windows Restore points available.

 ## Make OneDrive Functional Again